n8n-io/n8n-docs/docs/nodes/expressions.md

 // Returns the index of the last run of Node "HTTP Request" const runIndex = $node["HTTP Request"].runIndex}}
 ```

-## Parameters

-Parameters can be set for most nodes in n8n.
-The values that get set define what exactly a node does.

-Parameter values are static by default and are always the same no matter what kind of data the node processes.
-However, it is possible to set the values dynamically with the help of an Expression.
-Using Expressions, it is possible to make the parameter value dependent on other factors like the data of flow or parameters of other nodes.

 ## Variable: $runIndex